First Time Visitors

 For children age 0-5 years, childcare is available in the nursery, located in a lower level classroom.

 Parents are welcome to keep their children, including infants and small children, with them during worship.
 We celebrate children and enjoy having them with us, so you are encouraged to keep your child with you if you prefer.
-We encourage the use of our activity bags and binders, to occupy busy hands and engage children in worship.
+We offer activity bags and binders, to occupy busy hands and engage children in worship.
 There are also rugs in front of the pews that provide space for children to have a front row seat to worship (with some additional worship supplies provided there).
-If you feel like your child is restless or you need to regroup, or you need a quiet spot for nursing or feeding, you are welcome to use room 114 (at the back of the sanctuary, just beyond the elevator).
+If you feel like your child is restless, you need to regroup, or you need a quiet spot for nursing or feeding, you are welcome to use room 114 (at the back of the sanctuary, just beyond the elevator).
 Here you can shut the door and continue to listen to the service through the speaker (the dial to turn it on is on the wall).
 Toys and a comfortable chair are available so you and your child can be at ease.
 Please note that we ask that children be supervised by an adult when they are in the building.

 As you walk through the gathering space and toward the sanctuary, ushers will greet you and offer you a copy of the day's bulletin.
 The bulletin contains the order of the service, which includes the parts of the service, hymn numbers, and parts spoken by the congregation as part of worship.
 Much of this information will be projected on screens during the service.